alertlogic/ehub-collector/README.md

    **Note:** The following template parameters are optional and need to be entered only if reusing an existing Event Hub:

-   - **Event Hub Resource Group** - Type the resource group for the existing Event Hub.
+   - **Event Hub Resource Group** - Type the resource group for the existing Event Hub; leave empty if creating a new Event Hub.
-   - **Event Hub Connection String** - Type the connection string for the existing Event Hub.
+   - **Event Hub Connection String** - Type the connection string for the existing Event Hub; leave empty if creating a new Event Hub.
-   - **Event Hub Namespace** - Type the namespace for the existing Event Hub.
+   - **Event Hub Namespace** - Type the namespace for the existing Event Hub; leave empty if creating a new Event Hub.
    - **Event Hub Name** - Type the name of the existing Event Hub.

    **Note:** This value defaults to `insight-operational-logs`.
 This Event Hub is created automatically by Azure when a subscription [Log Profile is integrated with Event Hub through the Azure Monitor service](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/stream-monitoring-data-event-hubs#azure-subscription-monitoring-data).